What Should Feature Distillation Transfer in LLMs? A Task-Tangent Geometry View: Experiments

-In this experiment, we distill large language models by transferring knowledge from GPT2-XL (1.5B parameters) to GPT2-small (124M parameters), and from OPT-6.7B to OPT-1.3B.
 Across all settings, we adopt a consistent distillation framework.
 The student model is first fine-tuned for 3 epochs, and the checkpoint with the lowest validation loss is used as the initialization point for subsequent distillation.
 The distillation process is run for 5,000 iterations with a total batch size of 8, using the Adam optimizer configured with an $\epsilon = 1\text{e-}8$, and a weight decay of $1\text{e-}6$.
 The learning rate is set to $5\text{e-}6$.
 All reported results are averaged over three random seeds (10, 20, 30) for training and five seeds (10, 20, 30, 40, 50) for evaluation.
+Except for Llama we only did the evaluation across 5 seeds, i.e.,(10, 20, 30, 40, 50).
 The final evaluation is always conducted using the last saved checkpoint.

 For the MiniLLM baseline, we employ only the reverse Kullback-Leibler divergence distillation loss, as outlined in \citet{gu2024minillm}, between the teacher and student logits as the training objective for the student model.
-For our method (Flex-KD), as well as the CKA and Projector baselines, we use a combination of the logit distillation loss used to train MiniLLM and the corresponding feature-level distillation loss for the student training.
+For our method (Flex-KD), as well as the CKA and Projector baselines, we use a combination of the logit distillation loss used to train MiniLLM (RKLD) and the corresponding feature-level distillation loss for the student training.
+For Feature distillation methods, we distill only the teacher last hidden layer to the student last hidden layer.

 Specifically, for Flex-KD, $\alpha = 0.05$.
 Following the configurations from \citet{dasguptaimproving}, both CKA and projector baselines use a feature loss weighted by 1.
 The logit-level loss (reverse KL divergence) is consistently weighted by 1 across all methods.
 In the projector setup, we used mean squared error (MSE) as the loss function, in line with \citet{dasguptaimproving,jiao-etal-2020-tinybert}.
-For teacher model fine-tuning, both GPT2 and OPT teachers are trained for 10 epochs.
-GPT2 uses a batch size of 8 and a learning rate of $1\text{e-}4$, while OPT is trained with a total batch size of 8 and a learning rate of $1\text{e-}5$.
+For teacher model fine-tuning, all teachers are trained for 10 epochs.
+GPT2 uses a batch size of 8 and a learning rate of $1\text{e-}4$, while OPT and Llama are trained with a total batch size of 8 and a learning rate of $1\text{e-}5$.